markNZed/processism-react-three/storyboard.md

 We might think of a meta-process as a process for selecting new perspectives—a mechanism that guides how we shift from one way of understanding the world to another.
 By recognizing and understanding these meta-processes, we gain deeper insights into the underlying dynamics that influence the systems we observe.

 This concept of meta and abstraction broadens our thinking about processes, allowing us to explore new levels of reality as we shift our focus from the specific to the general, from the concrete to the abstract.

+Reflective Question: When you face complex decisions, how do you decide which perspective to take or which process to prioritize?

 ## 8.5.
 Scene: Relationalism vs relativism
 ### 8.5.1.
 Objective